-This chapter references Transportation 2040 as the key plan guiding our community's transportation network.
-This chapter reflects the goals of the transportation plan, and enhances key aspects related to unincorporated Douglas County and the City of Lawrence.
+This chapter references Transportation 2050 as the key plan guiding our community's transportation network.
+This chapter reflects the goals of the transportation plan, and enhances key aspects related to unincorporated Douglas

 To enhance and maintain a complete, safe, and efficient multi-modal transportation system for users of all ages and abilities.